Being a 90s kid, I have a lot of fond memories of playing with some of the most iconic 80s toys.

 Nothing says ’80s toys’ like a plastic Chewbacca.
 It’s more than 40 years since George Lucas first brought Luke Skywalker to our screens, and the franchise is still going strong to this very day (depending on your view of the new movies).

-Apart from being incredibly collectable as I write this in 2020, the toys from the original series were incredibly fun to play with (I was never one of these people that kept toys in the boxes).
+Apart from being incredibly collectable as I write this in 2020, the Star Wars Figurines from the original series were incredibly fun to play with (I was never one of these people that kept toys in the boxes).

 Toys are for playing with, a line which I may have quoted from Toy Story.